JesseVarGar/CMPS-3240-Hello-ARM/README.md

 This lab will cover two important concepts: 1) interacting with data on microprocessors, and 2) running programs on microprocessors.
 First, microprocessors have two types of storage for data: registers and memory.
 Registers are special:

 * You only have a finite amount of them.
 We will learn why so later on in class.
 If you didn't know this beforehand, this is kind of a staggering concept, that your processor only has a capacity to hold properly operate on only tens of values at once.
 At a given time it is juggling intermediate values between registers and memory.
-** MIPS has 32 general purpose registers
-** ARM64 has roughly 31 general purpose registers
-** Your x86 processor has only tens of registers
+MIPS has 32 general purpose registers.
+ARM64 has roughly 31 general purpose registers.
+Your x86 processor has only tens of registers.
 * They are very fast compared to memory because they are constructed from SRAM rather than DRAM.
 * Some architectures, such as MIPS and ARM, can only perform arithmetic on register values.
 So, if you want to modify something in memory you must load it to a register, modify it, then store it back into memory.
 This is called *load-store architecture*.
 * They have a given identifier, you cannot rename them.
 Examples: `x0`, `x1`, `x2`, etc. Names change across different versions of ARM.